solidrock-technology/docs/docs/guide/integrations/mailchimp.md

 Whenever an [account type](/guide/accounts/#account-types) is added or changed for a Solidrock account, or an association to a team or group is made or deleted, the relevant Contact in Mailchimp is created or updated and tagged with the relevant information.

+### List Auto-Created

+A dedicated list is created in this called `Solidrock Booking System`

 ### Role Specific Tags Applied

 Event-specific tags for each role such as: